mongodb-labs/full-stack-fastapi-mongodb/README.md

 ## Help needed

-This project is currently experimental, so find bugs or issues may occur.
+This project is currently experimental, so bugs or issues may occur.
 Please open an issue ticket against this repository to make us aware of issues and we will do our best to respond to them in a timely manner.
 Please leave feedback on features that would be very beneficial for developers who often leverage MongoDB in their FastAPI stack.

 ## Release Notes